TL;DR

 Copy-ready prompt

 I am being asked for my salary range.
+Help me rehearse.

-Role and level: <line>
+Role and level: [line]

-Market data with sources: <list>
+Market data with sources: [list, include the 75th-percentile total comp]

-Target total comp: <number>
+Target total comp: [number]

-Recruiter posture: <warm / cold / process-driven>
+Recruiter posture: [warm / cold / process-driven]

-Stage: <pre-screen / post-screen / post-offer>
+Stage: [pre-screen / post-screen / post-offer]

 Write 3 reply scripts: